Robzz/troll_engine/README.md

 * Does the name stand for anything?

 Not yet, but I'm sure I'll come up with something clever one day, like a better name.

-* Vulkan support?

-I'm interested, but that's gonna have to wait.